SCOPE OF THIS CHAPTER

 Children's Social Care Services will ensure that Children in Care are placed in properly approved placements, suitable to meet their needs and that, wherever possible, siblings are placed together.
 They will be placed in a family placement unless there are assessed reasons why residential care or an alternative type of placement is the better option.
 Contact with their birth family should be promoted, and where required, supported, except where this may be contrary to the child's best interests.

 If a young person remains in care until adulthood Children's Social Care Services will ensure that they are supported when they leave care, including through remaining in their foster placement (Staying Put), at least until they are 21 (or until they leave education or training) to give them a positive start to independent living (see Staying Put Policy).
-This support will include personal assistance with living independently and with accessing and making the most of education and employment opportunities.
+This support will include personal assistance with living independently and with accessing and making the most of education and employment opportunities and community networks.

 5. Our Strategy